bpowers/bpowers.github.com/index.md

 ## Free Software

-I'm a believer in free software, and have contributed in (usually minor) ways to a variety of projects over the years - mostly to address issues that I've encountered.
+I use and support free software, having contributed in (usually minor) ways to a variety of projects over the years - mostly to address issues that I've encountered.
 I like to leave things better than how I found them.